fgsfds/BuildLauncher/README.md

 - Support for BuildGDX and DOSBox
 - More downloadable maps, campaigns and mods
 - Downloaded content auto update
-- Ability to turn autoload mods off and on
 - Better support for custom content that's not downloaded from the launcher
 - Support for loose .map files
 - Linux/Deck version